fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 }
 ```

 Note that we've also utilized the more compact syntax for arrow functions when defining the _bornYear_ function.
-As mentioned earlier, if an arrow function consists of a single command, then the function body does not need to be written inside of curly braces.
-In this more compact form, the function simply returns the result of the single command.
+As mentioned earlier, if an arrow function consists of a single expression, then the function body does not need to be written inside of curly braces.
+In this more compact form, the function simply returns the result of the single expression.

 To recap, the two function definitions shown below are equivalent:
 ```js